fishspeech/fishspeech.github.io/index.md

 I am also interested in materiality's role as methodology in art history.
 I will be presenting my notes on Sophie Thun's photographic process at a student symposium later this year.
 Details forthcoming.

 I write poetry.
 Occasionally, I let a poem out of my computer.
-One such poem, "Foreshadowing," was chosen for publication in the Austin International Poetry Festival's 2017 anthology, di-vêrsé-city.
+One such poem, "Foreshadowing," was chosen for publication in the Austin International Poetry Festival's 2017 anthology, _di-vêrsé-city_.
 Another poem, "Sad News," is forthcoming in [_the lickety-split_](https://twitter.com/olicketysplit), a micropoetry journal that solely exists on Twitter.

-In my other free time, I contribute to the Arts section of the Chicago Maroon, the student newspaper of the University of Chicago.
+In my free time, I contribute to the Arts section of the Chicago Maroon, the student newspaper of the University of Chicago.
 I reviewed [100 gecs' concert in Chicago](https://www.chicagomaroon.com/article/2021/11/9/gecs-gecs-gecs/) during their 10000 gecs tour, and I wrote [a tribute to SOPHIE](https://www.chicagomaroon.com/article/2021/2/23/sophie-tribute-tomorrow/) in memoriam of her passing in 2021.

 ## Sundries